 Plus, news on the Wasatch funds' reopening, new funds from Aston, and more.

-Numeric Investors decided to get out of the mutual fund business.
-On Feb.
-23, it will liquidate all of its retail mutual funds.
-Numeric is closing the funds because they compose only 3.5% of its business (about $450 million out of $13 billion), and three of the four funds are closed to new investors, so there's no opportunity for growth.
-The offerings that will be liquidated are N/I Numeric Investors Growth (NISGX), N/I Numeric Investors Emerging Growth (NIMCX), N/I Numeric Investors Mid Cap (NIGVX), and N/I Numeric Investors Small Cap Value (NISVX).
+Numeric Investors has decided to get out of the mutual fund business, so on Feb.
+23, 2007, it will liquidate all of its retail mutual funds.
+Numeric is closing the funds because they comprise only 3.5% of their business (about $450 million out of $13 billion), and three of the four funds are closed to new investors, so there's no opportunity for growth.
+The offerings that will be liquidated are as follows: N/I Numeric Investors Growth (NISGX), N/I Numeric Investors Emerging Growth (NIMCX), N/I Numeric Investors Mid Cap (NIGVX), and N/I Numeric Investors Small Cap Value (NISVX).
 This will allow the firm to focus on its separate account business.
 Numeric has separate accounts that employ the same strategies as the funds, but they also run large-cap, market-neutral, and other strategies.